nashville-software-school/bangazon-inc/book-3-web-api/chapters/GIFTER.md

 }
 ```

-That would work, but it would _NOT_ be a approach.
+That would work, but it would _NOT_ be an approach.

 _Why not?_